 RMA shall not use qualification standards, employment tests, or other selection criteria based on an individual's uncorrected vision unless the standard, test, or other selection criteria, as used by RMA, is shown to be job-related for the position in question and consistent with business necessity.
 42 U.S.C.
-12113(c); 29 CFR 1630.10(b); Labor Code 21.115(b).
+12113(c); Texas Labor Code 21.115(b).